tuxaanand/tuxaanand.github.io/docs/index.markdown

 ---

 ### Experience
-Currently employed with Hotfoot Technology Solutions as Technical Specialist.
+Currently employed with CloudSense as Principal Software Engineer.
 And was a part of
+1. Hotfoot Technology Solutions
-1. DXC Technology (Computer Sciences Corporation)
+2. DXC Technology (Computer Sciences Corporation)
-2. Royal Bank of Scotland
+3. Royal Bank of Scotland
-3. HCL Technologies
+4. HCL Technologies

 ---